 Most experienced hosts, with popular listings, do *not* enable fully flexible cancellation on Airbnb.
 A listing with "moderate" or "strict" policy is the sign of an experienced host with a highly appreciated property.
+Of course with the global pandemic, many hosts have resorted to more flexible policies to allow guests flexibility in case of true Covid emergencies.
 Scammers, or inexperienced hosts, will want to attract everyone without caring about cancellation policy, so of course they will set their policy to "flexible".
 Talk with the host, before instant booking, about how cancellations will be handled.
 The host can always accept a change of dates, or decide to issue a partial refund, regardless of which cancellation policy they have.
 The host can not refund Airbnb service fees though, you'll have to contact Airbnb for that.
 If you are considerate and transparent, you will usually be able to find a solution with your host.
 If you blocked the host's calendar many months ahead, and then cancelled one day before arriving, the host might be less understanding and flexible.

 Did guest leave one-liner reviews "apartment was fine", or did they write a paragraph?
 Some scammers can pay to have fake reviews put on their listing - but rarely do they go to the trouble to write volumes of text about their experience